sayzlim/sayzlim.github.io/source/_posts/2010-08-08-the-primrose-of-safari-5-extensions.md

 These are the extensions which sweeten your user interface by eliminating the unnecessary to let the necessary talks.
 Give it a try to see what magic it will bring to your favourite site.

 - [**Google Search Cleanup**][1]: Bring the classic Google homepage and search by hiding the "more…" at left side.
-- [**Optimize Legibility**][2]
-It doesn't change the font.
-It makes your text more readable by improving the kerning and ligatures in text.
 - [**Pure Flickr**][11]: Pure Flickr adding touch to Flickr by replacing the default logo with the clean one (without by Yahoo!) and adding more whitespace to give the spacious impression.
 - [**Reload Button**][3]: I find a browser without reload button weird even though I use shortcut.